chrispoturalski/README-generator/README.md

 ## Testing

-1.)
-Open an integrated terminal in directory.
-2.)
-Type in "node index.js" and run the program.
+Open the directory to the README-genator tab.
+In the terminal type in "node index.js" and then answer the prompted questions.

 ## Questions

-To view all of my projects, you can view them on my Github profile -  chrispoturalski.
+To view all of my projects, you can view them on my Github profile -  https://github.com/chrispoturalski

-If you have any questions about my project, you can reach me via email at - chrispotural@gmail.com.
+If you have any questions about my project, you can reach me via email at - chrispotural@gmail.com